-In addition to the questions that you've prepared to ask your child's doctor or speech-language pathologist, don't hesitate to ask questions during your appointment at any time that you don't understand something.
+In addition to the questions that you've prepared, ask questions during your appointment at any time that you don't understand something.

 What to expect from your child's speech-language pathologist

 Your child's speech-language pathologist is likely to ask you a number of questions.
-Being ready to answer them may allow more time to ask questions about your child's diagnosis and recommended treatment.
+Being ready to answer them may allow more time to talk about your child's diagnosis and recommended treatment.
 Your child's speech-language pathologist may ask:

 - When did you first have concerns about your child's speech development?